JamFfm/TFTDisplay/README.md

 # TFTDisplay (BETA)
-CraftbeerPi3 addon for a 2.2" or 2.8" TFT Display 320x240 with ILI9341 driver
+CraftbeerPi3 addon for a 2.2" or 2.8" TFT Display 240 x 320 with ILI9341 driver

-With this add-on you can display something on a 240 x 320 TFT SPI Display.
+With this add-on you can display a Temperature Graph of a Kettle (its sensor) on a 240 x 320 TFT SPI Display.
 It is based on the ILI9341 controller.

 ![](https://github.com/JamFfm/TFTDisplay/blob/master/Graph.JPG "TFTDisplax 320x240")

-# I followed this for wiring
+# I followed this only for wiring

 >http://blog.riyas.org/2014/07/
 >